 - Accept any suitable job you are offered.

 I’ve tried agreeing to my Job Plan but I can’t/I’m on an exemption.
 Do I still need to agree to my Job Plan?

 We are aware that some people are having issues reviewing and agreeing to their Job Plan.

-If you are still having issues with your Job Plan, and it asks you to complete it more than once, please let us know by calling the Digital Services Contact Centre on 1800 314 677.
+If you’re still having issues with your Job Plan please let us know by calling the Digital Services Contact Centre on 1800 314 677.

 Can I access the OES if I am with a provider?

 No, you will stay with your employment services provider.
 But you can still use the jobactive website and have access to your dashboard to help with your job search efforts.